GeeekyBoy/royal-chess/README.md

 ## Overview

 *Royal Chess* is an open source 2D chess game made with *Simple DirectMedia Layer* 2.
 Its source code is completely written using the most recent standard for C programming language *(C17)*.
+We believe that this repository is a good starting point for everyone who wants to develop a real game using SDL2. *Royal Chess* is different from most of other SDL2-based games, becuase all of the resources are bundled with the game in one executable file, in addition to the prevention of pixelation of images by including them as SVG files.

 ## Features